 - Famine Irish Passenger Record Data File (FIPAS), January 12, 1846–December 31, 1851

 - List of Ships that Arrived at the Port of New York During the Irish Famine, January 12, 1846–December 31, 1851

 Naturalization Records: Naturalization records can provide a researcher with information such as a person's birth date and location, occupation, immigration year, marital status and spouse information, witnesses' names and addresses, and more.

-Military Records: The National Archives holds Federal military service records from the Revolutionary War to 1912 in Washington, DC.
-Military records from WWI to the present are held in the National Military Personnel Records Center in St. Louis, MO.
+Military Records: The National Archives holds federal military service records from the Revolutionary War to 1912 in Washington, DC.
+Military records from World War I to the present are held in the National Military Personnel Records Center in St. Louis, MO.

 Historian and archaeologist Damian Shiels researched Civil War pension records to craft the stories of 35 Irish families whose lives were emblematic of the nature of the Irish emigrant experience.